 · Jon Barclay · 8 min read

-The problem is usually not malicious insiders.
-More often, it is a share button that is just a little too easy to click.
+The problem usually isn’t malicious insiders.
+It’s a share button that’s just a little too easy to click.

-A faculty member shares a file “to anyone with the link” so an external collaborator can review it, without realizing the document also contains student records.
-A staff member shares a folder organization-wide so a committee can access one file, not noticing that the folder also includes HR documents from another project.
-These are not dramatic breaches or sophisticated attacks.
-They are ordinary mistakes, and at large institutions, they happen all the time.
+A faculty member shares a file “to anyone with the link” so an external collaborator can review it, not realizing the document also contains student records.
+A staff member shares a folder org-wide so a committee can access one file, missing that the folder also includes HR documents from another project.
+These aren’t dramatic breaches.
+They’re ordinary mistakes, and at large institutions they happen constantly.

-Microsoft has been unusually direct about this: Microsoft 365 Copilot follows the permissions that already exist in your tenant, which means oversharing in SharePoint and OneDrive can now be amplified rather than merely sitting unnoticed in the background.
-Microsoft’s own deployment guidance says oversharing is one of the most common risks organizations encounter when deploying Copilot, and its readiness guidance specifically tells administrators to reduce accidental oversharing in SharePoint and govern OneDrive before enabling Copilot.[1][2]
+Microsoft has been unusually direct about it: Microsoft 365 Copilot follows whatever permissions already exist in your tenant.
+Oversharing that used to sit unnoticed in some forgotten SharePoint site can now get surfaced and amplified by Copilot queries.
+Microsoft’s own deployment guidance calls oversharing one of the most common risks when deploying Copilot, and tells administrators to reduce accidental oversharing and govern OneDrive before turning it on.[1][2]

-This is not a niche concern.
-Around the world, organizations have been slowing or limiting Copilot deployments because they are not confident in their underlying permissions.
-In a 2024 Gartner survey reported by Computerworld, 64% of respondents said information governance and security risks required significant time and resources during deployment, 40% delayed rollouts by three months or more because of oversharing concerns, and 57% limited deployment to lower-risk or trusted users.[3]
+Organizations everywhere have been slowing or limiting Copilot rollouts because they don’t trust their own permissions.
+In a 2024 Gartner survey reported by Computerworld, 64% of respondents said governance and security risks required significant time and resources during deployment, 40% delayed rollouts by three months or more over oversharing concerns, and 57% limited deployment to lower-risk users.[3]

-Other industry research points in the same direction.
-Zscaler’s 2025 Data@Risk Report said AI apps such as ChatGPT and Microsoft Copilot contributed to 4.2 million data loss violations in 2024, while file-sharing platforms including Microsoft OneDrive were involved in 212 million transactions with data loss incidents.[4]
-The lesson is straightforward: Copilot is not creating a new permissions model.
-It is exposing the consequences of the permissions model organizations already have.
+Zscaler’s 2025 Data@Risk Report found AI apps like ChatGPT and Copilot contributed to 4.2 million data loss violations in 2024, while file sharing platforms including OneDrive were involved in 212 million transactions with data loss incidents.[4]
+Copilot isn’t creating a new permissions model.
+It’s exposing the one organizations already have.

-At Utah Valley University, we have more than 48,000 students, over 5,000 employees, and nearly 100,000 Microsoft 365 groups.
-At that scale, many commercial solutions stop being practical.
-Several products we evaluated had hard limits on the number of groups they could scan, and none could handle our environment without significant architectural compromises or costs that simply were not viable.
+At Utah Valley University we have more than 48,000 students, over 5,000 employees, and nearly 100,000 Microsoft 365 groups.
+At that scale, most commercial solutions fall apart.
+Several products we evaluated had hard limits on the number of groups they could scan.
+None could handle our environment without compromises or costs that weren’t viable.

 So we built our own.

-Many institutions are trying to solve this problem in parallel, often with limited budgets and small security teams.
-We open sourced ShareSentinel because this feels like the kind of problem higher education should not have to solve from scratch over and over again.
+A lot of institutions are trying to solve this in parallel, often with limited budgets and small security teams.
+We open sourced ShareSentinel because it felt like the kind of problem higher education shouldn’t have to solve from scratch over and over.

-ShareSentinel monitors the Microsoft 365 audit log for two high-risk sharing events: AnonymousLinkCreated and CompanyLinkCreated.
-These matter because they grant access either to anyone with the link or to everyone in the organization, rather than to specifically named people.
+ShareSentinel monitors the Microsoft 365 audit log for two sharing events: AnonymousLinkCreated and CompanyLinkCreated.
+These matter because they grant access either to anyone with the link or to everyone in the organization, rather than to named individuals.

 Every 15 minutes, ShareSentinel queries the Microsoft Graph Audit Log Query API for new events.
-When it finds one, it places the event on a queue for processing.
-A worker service pulls jobs from that queue, downloads the shared file into an in-memory (tmpfs) mount, extracts its content, and submits it to an AI model for sensitivity analysis.
+When it finds one, it queues the event for processing.
+A worker pulls jobs from the queue, downloads the shared file into an in-memory (tmpfs) mount, extracts the content, and sends it to an AI model for sensitivity analysis.
 The file never touches persistent disk.

-Tier 1 (urgent): government ID numbers, financial account data, FERPA-protected student records, HIPAA-covered health information, and security credentials.
+Tier 1 (urgent) covers government ID numbers, financial account data, FERPA-protected student records, HIPAA-covered health information, and security credentials.

-Tier 2 (normal): HR and personnel data, legal or confidential documents, and contact information.
+Tier 2 (normal) covers HR and personnel data, legal or confidential documents, and contact information.

-Tier 3 (no escalation): coursework, casual personal content, or no sensitive content detected.
+Tier 3 (no escalation) is coursework, casual personal content, or nothing sensitive detected.

-If the analysis identifies any Tier 1 or Tier 2 content, analysts are notified with the file metadata, the AI findings, and a direct link to the shared item in the Microsoft 365 admin portal.
-Escalation is deterministic: the system either escalates the event or it does not.
-There is no sensitivity score to tune and no threshold to guess at.
+If the analysis flags Tier 1 or Tier 2 content, analysts get notified with the file metadata, AI findings, and a direct link to the shared item in the Microsoft 365 admin portal.
+Escalation is binary: the system either escalates or it doesn’t.
+No sensitivity score to tune, no threshold to guess at.

-ShareSentinel supports a broad range of content types.
-Text-heavy files such as PDFs, Word documents, spreadsheets, and presentations go through extraction-first workflows.
+ShareSentinel handles a broad range of file types.
+PDFs, Word documents, spreadsheets, and presentations go through text extraction.
 Images and scanned documents can go through OCR or multimodal analysis.
-Audio and video files are transcribed before evaluation.
+Audio and video files get transcribed before evaluation.

-Detection is only part of the problem.
-Once a file is broadly shared, it often stays that way until someone deliberately removes access.
+Detection is only part of it.
+Once a file is broadly shared, it tends to stay that way until someone deliberately removes access.
+Nobody goes back and cleans up old links.

-ShareSentinel addresses that with a 180-day sharing link lifecycle tracker.
+ShareSentinel handles that with a 180-day sharing link lifecycle tracker.

-Every anonymous or organization-wide sharing link that ShareSentinel encounters is enrolled in a countdown.
-As the expiration date approaches, the file owner receives reminder emails explaining that the link will expire and giving them the option to extend it or let it expire naturally.
+Every anonymous or org-wide sharing link starts a countdown.
+As the expiration date approaches, the file owner gets reminder emails explaining that the link will expire and giving them the option to extend or let it lapse.
 At day 180, ShareSentinel removes the link through the Graph API and sends a confirmation.

 Architecture

-The AI provider is swappable through a single configuration value.
-ShareSentinel currently supports Anthropic Claude, OpenAI, and Google Gemini through the same interface and structured output format, so changing providers is a one-line configuration change.
+The AI provider is swappable through a single config value.
+ShareSentinel supports Anthropic Claude, OpenAI, and Google Gemini through the same interface and structured output format.
+Changing providers is a one-line change.

-Where possible, the design favors simplicity.
-Text extraction is preferred over multimodal analysis because it is usually cheaper and often more accurate for document-heavy workflows.
-Files are processed entirely in RAM and removed immediately after analysis.
-Escalation logic is intentionally opinionated rather than endlessly configurable, because missed alerts are often more costly than extra review.
+The design favors simplicity where it can.
+Text extraction over multimodal analysis, because it’s cheaper and usually more accurate for documents.
+Files processed entirely in RAM, removed immediately after analysis.
+Opinionated escalation logic rather than endlessly configurable rules, because missed alerts tend to cost more than extra review.

 - Docker